michaelsboost/Notes/README.md

 You can submit a pull request or simply share the project :)

-*As of January 16th, 2023 Notes is no longer an active project.
+*As of February 2nd, 2023 Notes is no longer an active project.
 All updates as of that date and on are solely contributor based implementations.*

 Of course Notes is free and open source, so you can always fork the project and have fun :)